uridr/RDF-TextGeneration/README.md

 Parsing method requires the installation of [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html).
 The parsing algorithm is taken from the author: [TPetrou](https://github.com/calosh/RDF-Triple-API), some updates and modifications have been introduced to make it compatible with our task.

-In order to parse the monolingual text, we have to execute a java-process in background to initiate the parsing instance, then, we can start parsing.
+In order to parse the monolingual text, we have to execute a java-process in background to initiate the parsing instance, then, we can start parsing, everything from `data/monolingual/`.

 ```bas
 java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -preload tokenize,ssplit,pos,lemma,ner,parse,depparse -status_port 9000 -port 9000 -timeout 15000